weaveworks/weave-gitops/doc/adr/0007-api-service.md

 To continue communicating with the Kubernetes API, it will be required to change the authentication method to one that allows communication from within the cluster called in-cluster client configuration.

-Kubectl and flux will be added to this docker image as well.
+Flux will be added to this docker image as well.

 ### Generate RBAC-based permissions to the wego-api and apply them when installing the GitOps runtime.